PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

 1. Add your Mbed Cloud `API_KEY` to `webapp/settings/development.py`.
 1. Add your `id_rsa` and `mbed_cloud_dev_credentials.c` file to the mbed-cloud-client-example directory.
 [Generate id_rsa](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows) and be sure to add it to Github.
 You can get `mbed_cloud_dev_credentials.c` from the cloud portal. *NOTE*: please make sure `id_rsa` is not password protected.

-1. Now run the following:
+1. Now run the following in the root of your project:

 ```
 docker-compose build